k-hench/hamlet_radiation/docs/plot_F1.md

 <img src="plot_F1_files/figure-html/unnamed-chunk-12-1.png" width="864" />
 </center>

-To create the final figure, we combine the two sub panels unsing the **cowplot** package.
+To create the final figure, we combine the two sub panels using the **cowplot** package.
 Here, we add the panel labels and define the space each panel is going to take.